gopherslab/conduit-connector-zendesk/README.md

 ##### NOTE: `pollingPeriod` will be in time.Duration - `2ns`,`2ms`,`2s`,`2m`,`2h`

+# Limitations
+- IncrementalExport will take maximum 10 API request per minute
+- `per_page` is a optional parameter for default per page result. default is set to 1000

 ## Destination
 The destination Zendesk connector will connect to the api using `zendesk.domain`, `zendesk.username`,`zendesk.apitoken`.
 Communicate to the `Configure` and if succcess, it will pass control to `Open` else throws the error back.
 Once the zendesk client is initialized.
 On failing connector is not ready to write it to zendesk.